dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmUserIdentityNegotiation:

-    :ref:`User Identity Negotiation <dcmUserIdentityNegotiation>`",string,"Usage of User Identity Negotiation Sub-Item in received Association requests.
+    :ref:`User Identity Negotiation <dcmUserIdentityNegotiation>`",string,"Specifies to ignore User Identity Negotiation Sub-Item in Association requests (=NOT_SUPPORTED), to verify passed Username and password or JSON Web Token are against a Keycloak server (=SUPPORTS), or to reject Association requests without a valid Username and password or JSON Web Token in its Identity Negotiation Sub-Item (=REQUIRED).
 May be overwritten by configured values for particular Archive Network AEs.
 Enumerated values: NOT_SUPPORTED, SUPPORTS or REQUIRED.

     (dcmUserIdentityNegotiation)"
+    "
+    .. _dcmUserIdentityNegotiationRole:

+    :ref:`User Identity Negotiation Role <dcmUserIdentityNegotiationRole>`",string,"Constrain accepted User Identity Negotiation requests to users with specified role.
+If absent, only verify passed username and password or JSON Web Token.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmUserIdentityNegotiationRole)"
+    "
+    .. _dcmUserIdentityNegotiationKeycloakClientID:

+    :ref:`User Identity Negotiation Keycloak Client ID <dcmUserIdentityNegotiationKeycloakClientID>`",string,"Keycloak Client ID referring Keycloak connection configuration for verifying passed username and password or JSON Web Token.
+If absent, System Properties ${auth-server-url}, ${realm-name:dcm4che}, ${ui-client-id:dcm4chee-arc-ui}, ${disable-trust-manager:false}, ${allow-any-hostname:true} will be applied.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmUserIdentityNegotiationKeycloakClientID)"
     "
     .. _dcmPersonNameComponentOrderInsensitiveMatching: